gcoUVa/gcoweb/content/home/cta.md

   columns: '1'
 ---
 <div style="text-align: justify">
-ONOFRE-4 aims to develop efficient planning and management mechanisms for network infrastructures equipped with computing resources.
-The focus is on providing support for connected, reliable and secure mobility, with special consideration given to the interrelation between networks operated by different actors.
+The GCO group at Universidad de Valladolid began its activity in the field of optical communications, gradually opening up new lines of action in other areas.
+The group currently works in different areas: optical communication networks, networking, vehicular networks, radio communications, AI for health, rehabilitation technologies, and teaching innovation.
 </div>

 <br>
-{{% cta cta_link="./concept/" cta_text="More info about the project →" %}}
+{{% cta cta_link="./concept/" cta_text="More info about the group →" %}}